Stellantis CEO Carlos Tavares resigns as carmaker continues to struggle with slumping sales

 Stellantis noted Sunday that the process to appoint a new, permanent CEO is “well under way.”
 In the meantime, the company says a new interim executive committee, led by chairman John Elkann, will be established.

-As head of PSA Peugeot, Tavares took control of the Netherlands-based company in January of 2021 when it merged with Fiat Chrysler Automobiles.
-Its North American operations had been the company’s main source of profits, but have struggled this year amid larger market changes.
+As head of PSA Peugeot, Tavares took control of the Netherlands-based company in January 2021 — when it merged with Fiat Chrysler Automobiles.
+Its North American operations had been the company’s main source of profits, but Stellantis has struggled this year amid larger market changes.

+Stellantis posted 27% plunge in net revenues for its third quarter earlier this year as gaps in launching new products and action to reduce inventories also slashed global shipments of new vehicles by 20%.

+The carmaker reported net revenues of 33 billion euros (nearly $36 billion ) in the three-month period ending Sept.
+30, down from 45 billion euros in the same period a year earlier.
+All regions except South America reported double-digit dips in revenues — led by North America, which plunged 42% to 12.4 billion euros.
+Europe revenues dropped 12% to 12.5 billion euros.